Department of Classical and Modern Languages and Literatures

 † M.A. degrees in Applied Linguistics, Classics, and German are being

-consolidated as specializations within the new B.A. in Languages and Cultures.
+consolidated as specializations within the new M.A. in Languages and Cultures.

 No new students are being accepted into the phased-out degrees.

-- Master of Arts in either Romance Languages or German and Master of Business Administration (General Business)
+- Master of Arts in Romance Languages (French or Spanish) and Master of Business Administration (General Business)

 The department participates in the Ethnic Studies, Honors, Linguistics, Comparative Literature, and teacher education programs (see introductory section of the College of Arts and Sciences catalog text).
 The department also operates in the Texas Tech Center in Seville, Spain year-round and offers summer language study abroad programs in Brazil, France, Germany, Mexico, Russia, and Spain.
 During the summer, the department hosts the International Teaching Assistant Workshop for international students.Back to Top